-Living together during a separation can be challenging, especially now that government lockdown is causing us to be at home more.
+Living together after a separation can be challenging, especially now that the coronavirus pandemic is causing us to be at home more.

 Some chose to remain living in separate households at the same address in order to maintain a family environment for children, others have no choice but to stay under one roof for financial reasons.